 Margolin, ZeroHour:

-You can make a product as eco-friendly as possible but if you market it with the same consumerist “you need to buy more, more, more” you are still causing damage.
+You can make a product as eco-friendly as possible but if you market it with the same consumerist approach of “you need to buy more, more, more” you are still causing damage.
 The new business model for sustainable fashion needs to NOT be based on constant growth and increase in profit.